Nadeem Siddique: Personal life

-Siddique was born in Bradford, Yorkshire, United Kingdom.
+Siddique was born on 28 October 1977 to British Pakistani parents in Bradford, Yorkshire, United Kingdom.
 He supports his local football team Bradford City and his favorite boxer is Sugar Ray Robinson.

 Amateur career

 As an amateur Siddique was a 5-time Yorkshire Champion, 2x English Champion, England Schoolboy Captain and National Schoolboy Champion.

 Professional career

 He made his boxing debut in 2002, and competed at both light-welterweight, and welterweight where he went on to win the BBBofC Central Area welterweight title by way of 4th-round TKO.
 He was also British Masters Champion.

 Siddique prepared for a fight against undefeated Julius Odion, however the fight was cancelled.
 His first loss came on his 22nd fight at the hands of then undefeated champion Martin Gethin.
 He came back to fight after a year off boxing for his 23rd fight against Tom Glover, an opponent he had previously defeated.
 Siddique was disqualified due to continuous low-blows and subsequently put boxing on hold due to a back injury.

 Siddique has said he has intentions of returning to boxing, stating;

 '...I've a lot to prove...I'll be back.
 I had a horrible back injury so it has been a nightmare...
 I'm still training, I'm nowhere near done...'

 Siddique is now on the comeback trail with 3 fights and 3 wins and is on the verge of a major championship fight.